HealthSamurai/documentation/modules/aidbox-forms/aidbox-ui-builder-alpha/embedding-builder.md

 * `style` (optional): Style attributes for the underlying iframe.
 * `form-id` (optional): ID of the form to load.
 If not provided, the builder opens with a blank form.
 * `hide-back` (optional): Hides the back button on the builder page.
+* `delegate-alerts` (optional): When set the web-component emits `alert` events with the alert objects as the event detail, instead of showing them in the UI.
 * `config` (optional): The [configuration](configuration.md) provided as a JSON string.
 * `language` (optional): The default language to use for the builder interface.
 It will not override the language set by a user in the builder.

 {% hint style="warning" %}
-Deprecated: Pass language as part of the `config` attribute value.
+Deprecated: Pass `language` as part of the `config` attribute value.
 {% endhint %}

 * `translation-languages` (optional): Whitelist of comma-separated languages that can be used for translations in the builder.
 If not provided, [all languages](ui-builder-interface.md#list-of-supported-languages) are allowed.